 Please Note: In order for your credits to be transferred to St. Lawrence, you must request and pay for an official transcript through the University of Georgia.

 The program includes day-long field trips every Saturday throughout each semester to nearby locations such as Perugia, Assisi, Arezzo, Florence, Montepulciano, San Gimignano, Siena, Ravenna, and others.
 It also includes overnight trips to Rome and Venice and possibly other cities depending on the semester.
 In addition, there are a variety of cultural activities with the local community and an end-of-semester exhibition of student and faculty work.

 All students on the Cortona program will live in the John D. Kehoe building– a converted monastery located on the UGA Cortona campus.
 Students will receive continental breakfast in the residence, and three group dinners per week are held downtown.
 Students will be provided a stipend/voucher for all other meals.

 See the University of Georgia's website for more information about program dates.
 The Fall semester typically begins in late August and ends in late November.
 The Spring semester typically begins in late January/early February and ends in late April.

 Pre-departure: The CIIS office organizes in-depth orientation sessions on-campus prior to the student's participation in the program.
 This includes a program specific session(s) in which the students will learn more about the program, local culture, academic expectations, and any other important information.
 There is also an orientation session led by the CIIS office on culture shock, pre-departure preparations, as well as safety and security while abroad.

-On-site: The program in Italy begins with an Orientation session in Rome, where the group spends approximately 3 days before traveling to Cortona.
+On-site: The program in Italy begins with an Orientation session in Rome or Oxford in the United Kingdom, where the group spends several days before traveling to Cortona.